LeiLiSysBio/FUNdue/README.md

 ### Waiting list ###

 Welcome for your comments
+## Version 0.5.3 ##
+Add the enrichment target gene list change the goslim visualization to bar chart

 ## Version 0.5.2 ###
 Add the function for visualizing gene ontology trees